laurenders/sdi-project1-art_generator/README.md

 # SDI Project 1: Art Generator

+### Overview

-This project is for a static webpage which connects to the Metropolitan Museum of Art API and displays a random piece of artwork from a selected artist as well as supporting information.
+The purpose of this project is to create a static webpage which uses the Metropolitan Museum of Art API to display random piece of artwork from a selected artist as well as supporting information.
+Please follow the links below to learn more about our project.

 - Wireframe: https://www.figma.com/file/SfLm4EQo4KOiQaykG9ye66/Met-Artwork-Webpage?node-id=0%3A1